grbinho/dephr/README.md

 # dephr
-Monitor heart beat of dependant service.
+Monitor and report heart beat of your dependency services.